Monthly Archives: April 2017

 By: Erica F. Monaco DVM MSPH cVMA

-Acupuncture is a technique that allows the practitioner to interface with the nervous system and tap into the body’s own mechanisms for modulating main perception, inflammation, endocrine and metabolic functions as well as healing.
+Acupuncture is a technique that allows the practitioner to interface with the nervous system and tap into the body’s own mechanisms for modulating pain perception, inflammation, endocrine and metabolic functions as well as healing.
 This complementary therapy is used to treat pain and other conditions in humans and animals.
-Dr. Monaco integrates traditional and non-traditional approaches to medicine to provide high quality evidence based veterinary care.
+We integrate traditional and non-traditional approaches to medicine to provide high quality evidence-based veterinary care.

 The body naturally makes its own narcotics to manage pain sensation.
-Acupuncture works by changing the way that the brain perceives pain signals, by discharging pain-relieving and anti-inflammatory neurotransmitters in to the body.
-Neurotransmitters in the brain such as serotonin, dopamine, and endorphins modify and lessen pain felt by patients.
+Acupuncture works by changing the way that the brain perceives pain signals, by discharging pain-relieving and anti-inflammatory neurotransmitters into the body.
+Neurotransmitters in the brain such as serotonin, dopamine, and endorphins modify and lessen the pain felt by patients.

 According to research conducted by Georgetown University Medical Center” The practice of acupuncture blocks the chronic, stress-induced elevations of blood hormones and peptides secreted by the sympathetic nervous system.”